commercetools/commercetools-dotnet-core-sdk-v2/README.md

 In addition, the SDK has the following directories:
 * `/IntegrationTests`: Integration tests for the SDK.
 A good way for anyone using the .NET SDK to understand it further.
 * `/Tests`: Unit Tests for serialization and request builders.
+* `/Examples`:
-* `/Examples`: Contains `commercetools.Api.ConsoleApp` as an example of how to use the SDK in a console app and create a client using ClientFactory.
+  1. `commercetools.Api.ConsoleApp` as an example of how to use the SDK in a console app and create a client using ClientFactory.
+  2. `commercetools.Api.CheckoutApp`, it's developed
+     to illustrate how to deal with the me endpoints, like listing and adding products to cart as anonymous user, user can login and switch to password token flow, it's storing the token in the cookie right now, cookies only used as POC, it maybe not the best option for production purposes.

 ## Getting Started with the .NET SDK